 NOTE: If speaking to someone while enjoying a cocktail, remember to hold your glass in your left hand so your right hand is free to greet or offer a gentle handshake.

-Recently, my husband and I had the wonderful opportunity to attend the His House Charity Gala.
+Recently, my husband and I had the wonderful opportunity to attend His House, Charity Gala.
 This function was held at the beautiful JW Marquis Marriott located downtown Miami in the trendy area of Brickell.

 Gala time with my husband Pastor Mark Hedgemond